threepointone/disto/docs/2 arch.md

 - `.unregister(store)` removes a store from the message stream.
 This is useful for SSR, and
 - `.dispatch(action, ...args)` dispatches a message to all registered stores
 - `.waitFor(s1, s2, s3)` synchronously waits for stores to finish processing a message before proceeding.

+stores
+---

+- is defined as a reduce function with every `message` that flows through the system
+- thus, has to opt *out* of listening to a message, not opt in
+- *knows* actions when starting up
+- *knows* other store states, waitFor in runtime
+- *can't* access action creators, views, dispatch*, stores
+- *can't* call any externally mutatory functions, except for waitFor
+- thus *can't* set state on any other store

 app lifecycle